ryanpok17/Garbage/README.md

-# Garbage
+# The Game of Garbage

-## Description of this python code and what it does
+### Description of this python code and what it does

-### This python file will run a variation of Garbage, a simple children’s card game also sometimes called trash.
+This python file will run a variation of Garbage, a simple children’s card game also sometimes called trash.
 The first step is to learn how to play Garbage, which is most easily accomplished by watching this tutorial video: https://www.youtube.com/watch?v=tKWvR-43Ukc

 As the video describes, game play is quite simple.
 Each player is dealt 10 cards from a standard 52 card deck,  which  are  placed  face  down  in  front  of  the  player  in  two r ows,  conceptually  labeled  1  through  10